SchlammSpringer/pokedex-slides/slides.md

 ```

 ---
-layout: section
+layout: default
 ---

-## Svelte - a compiler not a framework
+# Svelte - a compiler not a framework

 > a React component is typically around 40% larger